itsme-vijay/jenkins-learning/01-install-jenkins-ec2/README.md

-# 🚀 Lab 1 – Install Jenkins on AWS EC2
+# 🚀 Project 1 – Install Jenkins on AWS EC2

 This project shows how I installed **Jenkins** on an **AWS EC2 Ubuntu server**.
 I have added step-by-step **screenshots** so you can follow visually.